How the Ghent traditional confectionery success story began

 In turn, Johnny, too, went in search of a new owner for the family business and secret recipe.
 Young entrepreneur from Ghent, Tanguy Serraes, quickly mastered the profession, took over the traditional confectionery and, from 2013 began breathing new life into its snowballs.

-In 2018, Tanguy expanded the range with other traditional sweet treats, for which he once again uncovered the authentic recipes.
-He goes to great lengths to retain the tradition and fine craftsmanship in all of our delicious confectionery products.
+In 2018, Larmuseau expanded the range with other traditional sweet treats, for which Larmuseau once again uncovered authentic recipes.
+Larmuseau goes to great lengths to retain the tradition and fine craftsmanship in all of our delicious confectionery products.
 Keen to sample our unique confectionery products for yourself?
-Then visit our 2 new Larmuseau shops, which have been delighting and indulging customers from the moment their doors opened in 2018.
+Then visit our new Larmuseau shop in Lochristi, which have been delighting and indulging customers from the moment their doors opened in 2018.

 Mid 2018 Joeri Pergoot (co-partner since 2017) acquired the shares of Tanguy Serraes.
 Consequently, Tanguy Serraes has left the company.